How to Stream from iPad to TV Free — No Apple TV

 One of the most common questions iPad owners have is whether they need an Apple TV to cast their iPad to a television.
 The answer is no. While Apple's AirPlay protocol requires an Apple TV box or a limited number of AirPlay 2-compatible Smart TVs, CastBrowser takes a completely different approach.

-CastBrowser supports all major casting protocols — including Chromecast, Roku, Fire TV, DLNA (for Smart TVs), and AirPlay — to stream video from any website directly to your TV.
-This means you can cast from your iPad to virtually any TV or streaming device without buying an Apple TV.
+CastBrowser supports all major casting protocols — including Chromecast, Roku, Fire TV, DLNA (for Smart TVs), and AirPlay — to stream compatible web video directly to your TV.
+This means you can cast from your iPad to most modern TVs and streaming devices without buying an Apple TV.

 iPad to TV without Apple TV — what works: